dotnet/templating/docs/Exit-Codes.md

 For details on current exit code please visit https://aka.ms/templating-exit-codes#102
 ```

-## <a name="103"></a>103 - The template was not found.
+## <a name="103"></a>103 - The template or the template package was not found..

-Applicable to instantiation, listing and remote sources searching.
+Applicable to instantiation, listing, remote sources searching and installation.

 _Examples:_
 ```console